hristoast/sweetpotato/README.md

 ## Re-installation

-You might do this when you want to update your installed version of `sweetpotato`.

-With `sweetpotato` already installed, `make` installed, and `sudo` access:

- 1. `cd` into your git-cloned or downloaded `sweetpotato` source directory
- 1. `sudo make reinstall`
+Simply do the installation process again.

 ## Uninstallation

-With `make` installed and `sudo` access:

- 1. `cd` into your git-cloned source directory
- 1. `sudo make uninstall`

-__OR__

- 1. `sudo rm -fr /opt/sweetpotato /usr/bin/sweetpotato`

-Which are essentially the same thing.
+Remove the files from the install prefix (default: `/usr/local/lib/python3.#/dist-packages/sweetpotato-0.34.16b-py3.4.egg`, where `#` is your version of Py3k).
+There may be several sweetpotato-related egg files, remove as many as you need to.

 ## Getting Started
 ----

 Let's set up a server at `/home/hristos/minecraft` and configure it to back up to `/home/hristos/backups`.
 We'll also set a custom port and level seed too.

-    $ sweetpotato --server-dir /home/hristos/minecraft --backup-dir /home/hristos/backups --port 25566 --level-seed AwesomeSeedYo -gb 1 2 --json
+    $ sweetpotato --server-dir /home/hristos/minecraft --backup-dir /home/hristos/backups --port 25566 --level-seed AwesomeSeedYo -GB 1 2 --json
     FATAL: The configured directory "/home/hristos/backups" does not exist.
 Do you need to run --create?

 Not to worry, as the message suggests we will run the create command:

-    $ sweetpotato --server-dir /home/hristos/minecraft --backup-dir /home/hristos/backups --port 25566 --level-seed AwesomeSeedYo -gb 1 2 --create
+    $ sweetpotato --server-dir /home/hristos/minecraft --backup-dir /home/hristos/backups --port 25566 --level-seed AwesomeSeedYo -GB 1 2 --create
     [create] Creating "SweetpotatoWorld" ...
     [create] Creating /home/hristos/backups ...
 Done!
     [create] Creating /home/hristos/minecraft ...
 Done!